-Today, Governor Parson released the following statement on the final passage of SB 68, a comprehensive economic development strategy for growth across Missouri.
+Today, Governor Mike Parson signed SB 68 into law, a comprehensive economic development strategy for growth across Missouri.

 In Governor Parson's 2019 State of the State, he spoke about the importance of tort reform, and today, he signed four pieces of tort reform legislation into law.

 Today, Governor Mike Parson signed SCR 4, a resolution designating the Kansas City Chiefs as the official NFL team of Missouri.

 President Donald Trump today approved Missouri’s request for a major disaster declaration to assist residents and businesses in 20 counties in the state affected by flooding, tornadoes, and severe storms that began April 29 and continue to impact the state.

 Today, Governor Mike Parson signed 11 pieces of legislation into law, including two major criminal justice reform bills.

 Today, Governor Parson announced six appointments to various boards, commissions, and county office vacancies.

 While Governor Parson was traveling outside the country, the powers of Governor were devolved upon Lieutenant Governor Kehoe.
 Governor Parson was effectively absent from the state from June 23, 2019, through July 2, 2019.
 During this timeframe, Lieutenant Governor Kehoe was given consent to move on certain action items.